IQTLabs/Teachable-Camera/dashboard/README.md

-# EyeQT Dashboard
+# Teachable Camera Dashboard

-This is a web based dashboard for EyeQT.
+This is a web based dashboard for Teachable Camera.
 It lets you see what objects have been detected and provides a live view of the camera feed.
 It is intended to be a starting point for building out a more complete application.

 [Dashboard screenshot](../images/dashboard.png)